RT-CUSTOMZ/SlushScale/README.md

 # SlushScale
-Measures the Slush levels inside Slushy Mc Slushface and trasmitts them via WLAN to the CW Web Page
+Measures the Slush levels inside Slushy Mc Slushface and transmitts them via WLAN to the CW Web Page

+Arduino Code for ESP32 Boards